 - new and improved education and learning programme on offer

 - improved access and visitor facilities including more toilets, a café and lifts

 - there will be access to one of the building’s domes offering for the first time superb panoramic rooftop views across the city

 - new exhibitions and displays using previously unseen material will tell over 800 years of Hull’s maritime story

 - Hull’s role as a modern maritime city will be highlighted, drawing attention to the many thriving industries and inspiring future generations

 It will give the city the world-class museum it deserves, putting Hull at the centre of a worldwide story

-Although though the Maritime Museum will be closed there are still a huge variety of ways that people can get involved in the maritime project.
+Work is well underway to refurbish the museum and although the Maritime Museum is closed there is a huge variety of ways in which you can get involved in the maritime project.
 Some of the highlights coming up in the next few months include a programme of pop up exhibitions which will go on display at city centre venues allowing people to discover hidden stories from Hull’s maritime past.
 We will promote these opportunities as and when they take place.